Marc Angelucci

 Marc Etienne Angelucci [andʒeˈluttʃi] (March 30, 1968 – July 11, 2020) was an American attorney, men's rights activist, and the vice-president of the National Coalition for Men (NCFM).
-As a lawyer, he represented several cases related to men's rights issues, most prominently National Coalition for Men v.
+As a lawyer, he represented several cases related to men's rights issues, and the most prominently, National Coalition for Men v.
 Selective Service System, in which the federal judge declared the male-only selective-service system unconstitutional.
 He was found murdered at his home on July 11, 2020.

 Biography

-Marc graduated from Eagle Rock High School in Los Angeles in 1986, & UCLA School of Law sometime before 2001.
+Marc Angelucci graduated from Eagle Rock High School in Los Angeles in 1986 and UCLA School of Law sometime before 2001.
 He stated that he joined the National Coalition for Men while he was in law school after his friend had suffered from domestic violence, but was denied aid or support in 1997.
 He was admitted to the State Bar of California in 2000.
 He founded the Los Angeles chapter of the NCFM in 2001.

-A 2001 article on the Los Angeles Times described Angelucci as "a Green Party member with socialist sympathies".
+A 2001 article in the Los Angeles Times described Angelucci as "a Green Party member with socialist sympathies".
 He had an autistic brother.

 In 2008, he won the Woods v.
 Horton case in a California appellate court, which ruled that the California State Legislature had improperly excluded men from domestic violence victim protection programs.